ANSSI-FR/packetweaver/packetweaver/doc/source/rst/usage/shell_cmd_ui.rst

     If an ability appear in red in the list, it means that one or more prerequisites to run this Ability are missing.
-You may try to select that Ability in order to get a list of error messages telling what is what.
+You may try to select that Ability in order to get a list of error messages telling what is missing, or run ``editor`` on it to quickly investigate the reason of the failure.

 After selecting an index, if no errors are displayed, you now are interacting with a CLI specific to the selected Ability.
 This CLI is described in details in the next chapter.